 “You could be happy with the number on the scale but only be eating one meal a day, getting too much fast food, and snacking on candy bars,” Laura says.
 “In the same way, you could be eating healthy with lots of protein, produce, and whole grains, but you’re a little bit heavier.”

-In other words, it is often your habits, not only your weight, that determine your health.
+In other words, it is often your habits, not only your weight, that determines your health.

 Move forward with confidence